 - During the legislative session in Maryland, utilize our Legislative Action Center to contact your legislators about key legislation.
-Then, consider attending our Lobby Day in Annapolis in March of 2019 to emphasize the importance of and our commitment to improving public health and the practice environment in Maryland.
+Then, consider attending our Lobby Day in Annapolis in March to emphasize the importance of and our commitment to improving public health and the practice environment in Maryland.

 - If you are interested in serving on the legislative committee, please let us hear from you!
 Email Susan D’Antoni, Executive Director, at firstname.lastname@example.org or call 301.921.4300, ext.
 203.